Overview

 While the experts who have always loved Völkl will swoon over the Mantra M6 and the Secret 96, it’s the lower skill skiers who really benefit from the changes they embody.
 Now that each size is essentially its own ski, the shorter skis are exponentially easier to manage for the less skilled.

 It bears mention that Völkl created these more expensive components and elaborate constructions in the midst of a worldwide pandemic and market environment that encouraged standing pat rather than obsoleting what’s on the rack.
-Völkl willfully created a new design that would raise its COG, knowing full well it couldn’t recover the added investment by jacking up its prices three years ago.
+Völkl willfully created a new design that would raise its COG, knowing full well it couldn’t recover the added investment by jacking up its prices four years ago.

 During a Zoom press briefing at the beginning of the 21/22 season, I asked Andy Mann, Völkl’s product manager for it off-trail series, how he was able to slide this puck past management’s usual insistence on maintaining gross margin.
 He answered that ownership and management trusted the design team to make it all work.
-Especially in light of the last four seasons’ peculiar circumstances, Völkl’s willingness to invest in making a better ski sets it apart from the brands that curbed their ambitions.
+Especially in light of the last five seasons’ peculiar circumstances, Völkl’s willingness to invest in making a better ski sets it apart from the brands that curbed their ambitions.

 Note: Everyone’s prices went up for the 22/23 season, and some brands, including Volkl, eliminated Minimum Advertised Price from its marketing mix, making MSRP the de facto norm it was always intended to be, but rarely was.